 I led them into the air lock that separated the control room from the studio for sound-proofing purposes, and pushed open the heavy door that took us into the grand recording room.

 I had no idea what he was referring to, so I chuckled, guessing this was a joke.
 I knew enough to know that one always laughed at the king’s asides.
 He raised an approving eyebrow and flashed a smile that made a billion bobby-soxers swoon.

 Later, I found out the story.
 Miller was the head of A and R at Columbia Records in the 1950’s when Sinatra was on that label.
 A and R stood for Artist and Repertoire.
 This was the person who signed the artists and decided what material they would record.
 The gig was the most coveted spot in the record company pantheon.

-Though the studio I worked for was called A and R, it had nothing to do with this aspect of the business.
-It was simply the initials of the names of the two men who started the company, a business man named Jack Arnold, and the inimitable Phil Ramone.
+Though the studio I worked for was called A & R, it had nothing to do with this aspect of the business.
+It was simply the initials of the names of the two men who started the company, a business man named Jack Arnold, and the inimitable, and now dearly departed, Phil Ramone.

 Mitch Miller, who was the real “A and R man” in those days, had the job because he made enormously successful records, even though his taste ran somewhere between the conventional and crap.
 He was a sucker for novelty tunes, songs with some kind of gimmick that made them stick in the mind of the lowest common denominator.